Chase Denies it was Hacked: Customer’s Bank Accounts Temporarily Wiped Out

-Just a couple weeks ago Chase was hit by a massive distributed-denial-of-service attack that caused the website to go down for a number of hours.
+Just a couple of weeks ago Chase was hit by a massive distributed-denial-of-service attack that caused the website to go down for a number of hours.
 Customers who were trying to conduct online banking transactions were greeted with a message telling them that the site was temporarily unavailable.

-Accounts have since been updated and the original balances have been restored, but this is not sitting well with customers who for a couple hours yesterday lost every penny in their accounts.
+Accounts have since been updated and the original balances have been restored, but this is not sitting well with customers who for a couple of hours yesterday lost every penny in their accounts.
 It really makes you wonder how safe your money is once it’s been turned into a bunch of digital numbers on a server.

 How Safe and Secure is our Money?

-A couple months ago we talked to Damon Petraglia, a cyber-terrorism and cyber-crime expert, about the threat of Cyber-Terrorism and how it could affect the financial industry.
+A couple of months ago we talked to Damon Petraglia, a cyber-terrorism and cyber-crime expert, about the threat of Cyber-Terrorism and how it could affect the financial industry.
 He told us:

 The United States is a global economic super-power with strong value to its dollar.
 We are the biggest financial target on the planet.
-It has been claimed that other countries including China have already breached or otherwise infiltrated every major US based corporation… These are not your typical hackers, these are highly trained, highly skilled, highly protected intelligence and military units.
+It has been claimed that other countries including China have already breached or otherwise infiltrated every major US-based corporation… These are not your typical hackers, these are highly trained, highly skilled, highly protected intelligence and military units.